wrightben/codeeval/Array Absurdity - RapLeaf (PHP).md

 [The Art of the Infinite: The Pleasures of Mathematics](https://www.amazon.com/Art-Infinite-Pleasures-Mathematics/dp/1608198693):<br />
 > There is a touch of the showman in mathematical presentations,<br />where the deductions are made to look effortless.

 The book above shows an easy way to sum a sequence beginning with 0 when no digits are repeated.
-This is the **expected sum**.
 Here are some examples:

 0 + 1 + 2 + 3 = **6** &nbsp;&nbsp;is the same as&nbsp;&nbsp; *( 3 x (3 + 1) ) / 2* = **6**<br />
 0 + 1 + 2 + 3 + 4 = **10** &nbsp;&nbsp;is the same as&nbsp;&nbsp; *( 4 x (4 + 1) ) / 2* = **10**<br />